Napam/venvy/README.md

 *Python virtual environment orchestration done simply and reusably*

 ## Background and reasoning behind Venvy
 A way to store and synchronize configuration files such as `.vimrc`, `.zshrc`, `.bashrc` across different computers / OS installations is to have a "[dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments)" repository.
-It is basically a repostory with such configaration files that often are prefixed dot a dot, hence the name, and then one typically symlinks the dotfiles to their appropriate locations.
+It is basically a repostory with such configaration files that often are prefixed a dot, hence the name, and then one typically symlinks the dotfiles to their appropriate locations from the repository.

 I simply wanted to have my Python virtual environments in my dotfiles repository.
 Thus I created Venvy, a tool which orchestrates Python's integrated `venv` module such that the virtual environments are stored in a "dotfile-repo-friendly" manner.

 I will assume users are familiar with the `requirements.txt` convention of Python.
+A venvy virtual environment is essentially a `requirements.txt` file along with data about which Python executable is to be used.
+The python venv files themselves are considered as cache and are git ignored.

 ## Installation
 Venvy is entirely written in bash.
-As long as you have a working bash (or something compatible with bash code) environment it should work.
+As long as you have a working bash environment it should work.
+Zsh will also work as it can run bash code.

-The simplest way to install is to clone this repo to `$HOME/.local/src/venvy`, then just make sure that the `venvy.sh` file gets sources when you start your terminal.
+The simplest way to install `venvy` is to clone this repo to `$HOME/.local/src/venvy` (has to be at that location), then just make sure that the `venvy.sh` file gets sources when you start your terminal.
 Here are some specific instructions for different shells:

 ### bash
 1. Run `git clone git@github.com:Napam/venvy.git $HOME/.local/src/venvy`